WHMCS SEO: Ways to Improve your Site Ranking in 2020

 Years ago I would have said that content is king in SEO but things have changed over the past decade.

 An amazing content about a topic, no longer grants high ranking on search engines.
-Writing quality content takes a significant amount of time, effort, expertise and skill but that's not enough if you don't work on SEO.
+Writing quality content takes a significant amount of time, effort, expertise and skill.
+That's not enough for nowadays standards.
+You also need to work on SEO.

-Use images and formatting to make everything look more visually appealing because no one likes to read a wall of text.
-When it is not possible, especially when your article is technical, at least try not to break the rhythm of your text with long paragraphs that tends to put readers off.
+Use images, formatting, tables and lists to make everything look more visually appealing.
+No one likes to read a wall of text.
+This is not always possible especially for technical articles.
+The key is not to break the rhythm of your text with long paragraphs that tends to put readers off.

 Enrich your content with HTML tags like h1, strong, em.

-When a search engine's crawler comes across your content, it looks at the HTML tags on the site to determine how to categorize the material.
+When a search engine's crawler comes across your content, it looks at the HTML tags to determine how to categorize the material.
 This opens up a whole new chapter that we will discuss in a dedicated article.
 Till then, we recommend you to: